dingchenghu/Sliding-Window-Protocol/README.md

 TODO:

+For each time a sender wake up, it should retransmit at most once.

-Limit number of sending msgs (8)
+Limit number of sending msgs (8).

-Add support of long msgs for multiple senders and receivers
+Add support of long msgs for multiple senders and receivers.